schoeberl/librelane/docs/source/getting_started/newcomers/index.md

 physical and timing verifications before committing to the silicon manufacturing process, which is commonly known as "design tape-out".

-OpenLane runs a couple of Step(s) for the final signoff.
+LibreLane runs a couple of Step(s) for the final signoff.

 1. [DRC](#drc)
 1. [LVS](#lvs)